-Hurricanes and tornadoes are both stormy atmospheric systems that have the potential of causing destruction.
-They are caused due to instability in atmospheric conditions.
-According to the region and severity of stormy conditions, these storms may be referred to as typhoons or tropical cyclones.
+Hurricanes and tornadoes are both stormy atmospheric systems that have the potential to cause destruction.
+They are caused by instability in atmospheric conditions.
+According to the region and severity of stormy conditions, hurricanes may also be referred to as typhoons or tropical cyclone.

 Contents: Hurricane vs Tornado

 edit Definitions of Hurricanes and Tornadoes

 A hurricane is a type of tropical cyclone with sustained winds that exceed 74 mph and accompanied by rain, thunder and lightning.

 A tornado is defined in the dictionary as "a rotating column of air ranging in width from a few yards to more than a mile and whirling at destructively high speeds, usually accompanied by a funnel-shaped downward extension of a cumulonimbus cloud".
 The wind speeds of tornadoes range from 40 mph to 110 mph, span about 75 m across and can travel a few miles.
 In extreme cases, tornadoes have also reached a speed of 300 mph.

 Hurricanes are found near the tropical zone, over warm waters in the Atlantic and Pacific ocean.
 Tornadoes have been spotted in all continents except Antarctica though a large number have been seen in the United States.

 edit Characteristics and types